Severson-Group/AMDC-Hardware/docs/isoSPI.md

 | High-level input voltage              | 2 V   |     | Vcc   |
 | Low-level input voltage               | 0 V   |     | 0.8 V |

-The typical propagation delay from input to the output line is 7ns, more details about the switching characteristics can be found in the datasheet.
 The maximum supply current consumed by the IC including to drive currents for differential lines is around 20 mA which corresponds to 100 mW for 5 V supply.
 For more information refer to the datasheet of [AM26C31](http://www.ti.com/lit/ds/symlink/am26c31.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1590045318995).

 ### 5. Differential to single-ended converter